kalo-build/morphe-spec/format/GO.md

-# Go Transpilation Standard (KA:MO1:YAML1->GO1)
+# Go Format Specification (KA:MO1:GO1)

 ## Overview

-This document specifies how Morphe (KA:MO1:YAML1) models are transpiled into Go structs and types.
-The KA:MO1:YAML1->GO1 standard ensures consistent and predictable Go output across projects.
+This document specifies how Morphe specification concepts are represented in Go.
+The `KA:MO1:GO1` format provides Go structs and types that correspond to Morphe data models, entities, enums, and structures.

+*Note: Examples reference the base YAML format for clarity, as YAML serves as the canonical representation in the Morphe ecosystem.*

 ## Supported Features

-The `KA:MO1:YAML1->GO1` transpilation standard supports the following Morphe specification features:
+The `KA:MO1:GO1` format supports the following Morphe specification features:

-✅ **Models** - Transpiled to Go structs
+✅ **Models** - Represented as Go structs
-✅ **Entities** - Transpiled to Go structs with model field references
+✅ **Entities** - Represented as Go structs with model field references
-✅ **Enums** - Transpiled to Go constants and types
+✅ **Enums** - Represented as Go constants and types
-✅ **Structures** - Transpiled to Go structs
+✅ **Structures** - Represented as Go structs
 ✅ **EnumFields** - Enum types used as field types
 ✅ **ModelRelationPolymorphism** - Polymorphic relationships in models
 ✅ **EntityRelationPolymorphism** - Polymorphic relationships in entities